Tornado and other severe weather kill 3, damage homes, and knock out power in multiple states

-SHOALS, Ind. — (AP) — A tornado struck an Indiana home, killing one occupant and injuring another while two people died in Arkansas after a tree fell onto a house there as severe weather rumbled through a number of states.
+SHOALS, Ind. — (AP) — A tornado struck an Indiana home, killing a man and injuring his wife while two people died in Arkansas after a tree fell onto a house there as severe weather rumbled through several states.

-The tornado that struck the home Sunday evening was part of a storm system that pushed through Martin County, Indiana, WXIN-TV reported.
-A tornado also touched down Sunday afternoon in Johnson County, south of Indianapolis, damaging at least 75 homes, authorities said.
+The tornado that struck the home Sunday evening was part of a storm system that pushed through a rural area of southern Indiana's Martin County.
+A tornado also touched down Sunday afternoon in the southern Indianapolis suburbs of Johnson County, damaging at least 75 homes, authorities said.

-Martin County Emergency Management Agency Director Cameron Wolf confirmed the death and injury, according to WXIN, which reported that the home was in a rural area where multiple trees were brought down by high winds.

-Martin County emergency management officials did not immediately respond to an email from The Associated Press seeking additional information about the casualties and the extent of storm damage.

-The town of Shoals, the Martin County seat, is about 85 miles (140 kilometers) southwest of Indianapolis and 80 miles (130 kilometers) northwest of Louisville, Kentucky.
+High winds caused tens of thousands of homes and businesses to lose electricity in Tennessee, Arkansas and Michigan.

+The Indiana man was killed when the tornado hit the home in an isolated wooded area.
+His injured wife was flown by helicopter to a hospital, said Cameron Wolf, Martin County's emergency management director.
+The newer log cabin-style house was destroyed as a storm that also had large hail and other strong winds raked the area about 85 miles (140 kilometers) southwest of Indianapolis.

+“The home that was totally destroyed, just a few feet away they had a shop building that is perfectly good," Wolf said.
+"I mean, didn’t even touch it.”

-A tornado also touched down Sunday afternoon in Johnson County, south of Indianapolis, causing damage in communities including Greenwood and Bargersville, officials said.
+Another tornado touched down Sunday afternoon the suburban Indianapolis communities of Greenwood and Bargersville, officials said.

-Michael Pruitt, deputy fire chief of Bargersville, Indiana, told the Indianapolis Star a search and rescue operation did not find any deaths or injuries after the fire department responded to a 4:15 p.m. report of a structure collapse resulting from the Johnson County tornado, which he said was on the ground for about 15 minutes.

-“It was starting to come back down, and there was like a buzzard caught in it,” Copas said.
-“I was like, ‘That bird’s not getting out.’”

-A tree would fall into their home where Copas said the family, including her 20-month-old daughter, hunkered down in a bathroom for safety.

-Kimber Olson, 42, told her 8-year-old son to sit in the bathtub while she stood outside and filmed what looked like two cyclones circling toward her apartment in Bargersville
+Kimber Olson, 42, told her 8-year-old son to sit in the bathtub while she stood outside and recorded video of what looked like two cyclones circling toward her apartment in Bargersville

-“The sound is deafening,” Olson said.
+“The sound is deafening,” Olson told The Indianapolis Star.
 “You’ll never forget the sound.
 Your ears pop in such a strange way.
 You get a ring in your ear.”

 After the tornado got closer, she went inside, closed all the doors and jumped in the bathtub with her son.
 She said she heard glass explode as her window shattered.